Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 This way, you will know if you hit your targets and what you can improve in the future.

-Measuring your ads' results and having concrete data about your ads' value to your business is essential for proving your social media ROI.
+Measuring the results of your social media paid ads and having concrete data about your social ads, and value they bring to your business is essential for proving your social media ROI.

 There are a lot of analytics tools on the market that will help you with exactly that.
 One of them is Socialinsider, through which you can track your results across networks from a single dashboard.